 This course may be dual enrolled.
 A final grade and/or credit for this course will be earned at the end of each semester.
 Students who wish to take this course as a dual enrollment course can earn six college credits through Laurel Ridge Community College (Laurel Ridge Community College ENG 111 & 112).
 Students must satisfy enrollment criteria and pay a reduced college tuition rate to be eligible for college credits.

-English 12 Course No.l H1044RY

-Required: NCAA Prerequisite: English 11 or Year-Long 1 credit
+English 12 ish 12 Course No.H1044 Required: NCAA Prerequisite: English 11 or AP English Language and Composition Year-Long 1 credit

-AP English Language and Composition